sm64jsarchived/.github/profile/README.md

 # sm64jsarchived
-The old account was simply named "sm64jsarchive" and this is the new account.
+The old account was simply named "sm64jsarchive" and this is the new account =)